 Proposition 103, passed in 1988, was intended to prevent insurers from arbitrarily raising rates, by capping allowable increases and requiring Department of Insurance "prior approval" of any rate changes.
 But it was also flawed, in that it allowed insurers to cherry-pick if and how much coverage they were willing to write in any particular area within the state.
 That has gradually led to many large regions where few options exist, and more than 15% of residents are using the California FAIR Plan Association (FAIR Plan).
-The overburdening of the FAIR Plan, which was never intended to insure such a large number of Californians, puts the plan at risk and causes a feedback loop which increases insurers' reluctance to write policies in those overburdened areas.
+The overburdening of the FAIR Plan, which was never intended to insure such a large number of Californians, puts the plan at risk and causes a feedback loop which increases insurers' reluctance to write policies in those overbur-

-Citing the difficulties and limitations on getting rate increase approvals under the current system, and the increased costs due to wildfires and climate change, State Farm, Allstate and others ceased writing new policies in California entirely over the past two years, and many more have pulled back.
+Citing the difficulties and limitations on getting rate increase approvals under the current system, and the increased costs due to wildfires and climate change, State Farm, Allstate and others ceased writing new policies in California which is proceeding on implementation by year-process has included the ment of insurers, actuaries sumer groups, as well as and the FAIR Plan, in cranew proposed regulation.